Scaling for more users by allowing less

 The power of the AND instead of the tyranny of the OR.
 It's no longer we can do this or that, we can do all of what we wanted with a simple change that most likely nobody will mind.
 And for those that do want their apps running no matter what, just put a non gigantic.io domain into your swarm.json and we will not touch it.
 We might still contact you eventually to question you about pricing strategies.

 Here is what you should know as a user about our cleanup actions:

 Starting next Monday, we will be looking at apps that have been started more than 7 days ago.
 If they have no custom domain name attached, we will delete them.
-See our docs for how to configure a custom domain name for your application.

 In case one of your applications is affected, you can simply start your application again from your local swarm.json using the swarm up command.